 Our Commitment to Inclusion & Diversity

-At Burlington, we stand for equality and respect the dignity of each individual.
-We embrace the many facets of diversity that strengthen our communities and our Burlington.
-We believe that everyone deserves to be treated with empathy and understanding.
+At Burlington, we stand for equality and respect the dignity of each person.
+We embrace the many facets of diversity that strengthen our communities and our company.
+We believe that everyone deserves to be treated with respect and understanding.

-Burlington prides itself on being a diverse and welcoming organization with more than 70% of our associates self-identifying as being part of a racial/ethnic minority group.
+Burlington prides itself on being a diverse and welcoming organization with more than 70% of our associates self-identifying as people of color.
 We are also proud to have associates representing five different generational groups, from the Silent Generation (b 1927 - 1945) up through Centennials (b 1995 - ).

-Our goal is to foster an inclusive, diverse workplace committed to equality.
-To support this effort we created Inclusion & Diversity councils which represent the different facets of our workforce.
-These councils are made up of associate volunteers who meet regularly to find ways to build on the strength of our diversity and help drive positive change throughout Burlington.
+Our Inclusion & Diversity Councils – one for our Field/Stores associates and one for our Corporate/Supply Chain associates, have supported our efforts to foster an inclusive, diverse workplace committed to equality for over 5 years.
+These Councils represent the different facets of our workforce and are made up of associate volunteers who meet regularly to find ways to build on the strength of our diversity and help drive positive change throughout Burlington.

 Creating an Inclusive Culture

-Each month we prominently feature the holidays and traditions celebrated across the globe on corporate and store communication channels.
-Our goal is to help associates from all cultures and ethnicities feel welcomed and help educate other associates about the important traditions and celebrations of their co-workers.
+Each month on our internal communication channels, we prominently feature various holidays and traditions celebrated here in the U.S. and across the globe.
+Our goal is to help associates from all cultures feel welcomed and to help educate associates about the important traditions and celebrations of their peers.

 Burlington is an active supporter of the Black Retail Action Group or BRAG, a 501 c 3 non-profit organization dedicated to helping prepare students of color for executive leadership in retail, fashion and related industries.
 Our work with BRAG includes offering educational support, internships, and participating in their annual Gala event.